kkorikkori/kkorikkori.github.io/index.md

 title: Ciel's Research Notes
 ---

+### About

-Research notes on AI companionship, post-training, evaluation, and relational safety.
+I write about companion AI, human–LLM dyads, post-training, evaluation, continuity, soft landing, and relational safety.

-## Featured
+### Featured

 **Companion Persona Migration Is Not Monolithic**
 A lightweight MVP on longitudinal human–LLM dyad data and LoRA-based post-training.